How to get PR in Germany? Sharing personal experience

 As far as I know and understand, the person must be employed for at least 21 months in Germany and contribute actively to social security to be eligible for the PR.

 This is just one of the requirements.
-There are other requirements as well. e.g: German knowledge, Employment and rental contract, etc.
+There are other requirements as well. e.g.: German knowledge, Employment, and rental contracts, etc.

 Is it easy to get a PR in Germany?

-Once you satisfy the eligibility criteria mentioned earlier in this post, the process is pretty straightforward and easy.
+Once you satisfy the eligibility criteria mentioned earlier in this post, the process is pretty straightforward.

 The only time-consuming step is getting an appointment for the PR application (especially in Berlin).